futureplc/html-dom-document/README.md

-# A drop-in replacement for DOMDocument that handles HTML5 documents.
+# A drop-in replacement for DOMDocument that handles HTML5 documents gracefully

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/futureplc/html-dom-document.svg?style=flat-square)](https://packagist.org/packages/futureplc/html-dom-document)
 [![Tests](https://img.shields.io/github/actions/workflow/status/futureplc/html-dom-document/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/futureplc/html-dom-document/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/futureplc/html-dom-document.svg?style=flat-square)](https://packagist.org/packages/futureplc/html-dom-document)

-The HTMLDocument package has one main purpose; to act as a stand-in replacement for the `DOMDocument` and related DOM classes that come with PHP's core libxml extension.
+The HTMLDocument package has one primary purpose: to act as a stand-in replacement for the `DOMDocument` and related DOM classes that come with PHP's core libxml extension.

+> [!]
+There are other, recommended ways if you're writing new code to parse HTML content and don't need a drop-in replacement for `DOMDocument`, such as for a legacy application.
+> Instead, onsider using a package like the [Symfony DOM Crawler component].

-While the DOM classes that come with PHP are a great way to parse XML, they quickly fall apart when trying to parse HTML.
+While the DOM-related classes with PHP are a great way to parse XML, they quickly fall apart when trying to parse HTML.
 The main problems are:

 - libxml, and `DOMDocument` as a result, are not well-suited to parsing HTML5, as HTML5 is not necessarily valid XML.
 It can work with HTML5 just fine, but it needs a bit of finessing to get it working correctly
-- The interface are not very intuitive, often requiring 5+ lines of code to perform simple operations like making an instance of a `DOMElement`
+- The interfaces are not very intuitive, often requiring 5+ lines of code to perform simple operations like making an instance of a `DOMElement`
-- The interface is inundated with legacy techniques, such as falsey return values on failures instead of sensible defaults, which makes it difficult to use alongside static analysis tools
+- The interface is inundated with legacy techniques, such as falsey return values on failures instead of sensible defaults, which makes it challenging to use alongside static analysis tools
-- There are a lot of features missing that people working with HTML often use nowadays, such as querying with CSS selectors, manipulating attributes and equivalents of some JavaScript functions to get common things like `innerHTML` and `outerHTML`
+- There are a lot of features missing that people working with HTML often use nowadays, such as querying with CSS selectors, manipulating attributes and equivalents of some JavaScript functions to get commonly needed things like `innerHTML` and `outerHTML`

-This package provides a series of classes to replace the DOM ones in a backwards-compatible fashion, but with a tighter interface and additional utilities bundled in to make working with HTML a breeze.
-All of these classes will return instances of the equivalent `HTML*` class instead of the `DOM*` one if available.
+This package provides a series of classes to replace the DOM ones in a backward-compatible fashion but with a tighter interface and additional utilities bundled in to make working with HTML a breeze.
+These classes will return instances of the equivalent `HTML*` class instead of the `DOM*` one:

 - `DOMDocument` -> `HTMLDocument`
 - `DOMElement` -> `HTMLElement`